 Another task is to motivate the alumni to additionally become Supporting members of IFSA.
 The LO is responsible to keep track of who paid, to make invoices and also to keep in regular contact with IFSA Treasurer who paid and who didn't.
 He / She should also make certificates or send thank you letter to supporting members.
-It is also very important that Alumni LO work closely with IFSA fundraising commission.
+It is important for the Alumni LO to work closely to the Fundraising Commission.